maragraziani/intentionally_flawed_models/README.md

 ## To train the models:

-- shallowCNN on ImageNet10, see train_imgnt10.ipynb
+- shallowCNN on ImageNet10, see train_imgnt.ipynb

 ```python
 # saving folder: